- This event has passed.

 Prof. Jean-Pierre Michel, EICA

-Download preliminary program
+Download scientific program

 Supported by unrestricted educational grants from: